spectrocloud/librarium/content/docs/04-clusters/03-edge/30-cloud-init.md

 ## Stylus User-Data Stages

-Use the Stylus user-data to apply specific site configurations to the edge host.
+Use the Edge Installer user-data to apply specific site configurations to the edge host.

 <br />